 When fall arrives in New Orleans, the city comes alive with cool breezes and seasonal celebrations.
-Whether you’re a foodie hoping to try the best of New Orleans cuisine or a football fan hoping to experience the spirit of a Saints game at a local watch party, autumn in the Crescent City is non-stop fun.
-Use our travel guide to figure out the best ways for you to take advantage of all the season has to offer.
+Whether you’re a foodie looking forward to trying the best of New Orleans cuisine or a football fan hoping to experience the spirit of a Saints game at a local watch party, autumn in the Crescent City is non-stop fun.
+New Orleans is open and ready to host you this fall.
+Consider visiting on a weekday, or for any of the reasons below.
+Use our travel guide to figure out the best ways for you to take advantage of all the season has to offer, and please follow all safety guidelines so you can make the most of your trip!

 If you’re coming to New Orleans and hoping to experience the city’s outdoor activities, autumn is most certainly the perfect time to visit.
 Spend a day kayaking, stand-up paddleboarding or relaxing by Bayou St. John, or have a picnic in one of New Orleans’ lush green parks.
 Travelers hoping to get active outdoors may be interested in grabbing a rental bike and riding around charming neighborhoods like Esplanade Ridge or the Bywater.